Otavalo Ecuador – Things to do beyond the Market

 You know I don’t like to support places that breed wild animals in captivity, but there are exceptions, which is when they do it with the purpose to rescue the less fortunate ones that for many different reasons, would not be able to survive in the wilderness.

-They also provide educational activities to promote awareness among kids, and adult kids, explaining the importance of respecting nature and why these spectacular birds are so important in the life cycle.
+They also provide educational activities to promote awareness among kids and adult kids, explaining the importance of respecting nature and why these spectacular birds are so important in the life cycle.

 The center is open from Wednesday through Sunday and during these days at 11.30 am and 3.30 pm they have a sort of show, where the founder show some of the species they have, and let them fly, explaining in a funny and entertaining way about their nature, behavior and their life in general and what brought them there.

-You hear sad stories of birds that have been shot at or baby ones that have fallen from their nest because we humans have cut the tree where the nest was built.
+You hear sad stories of birds that have been shot at or baby ones that have fallen from their nest because we humans have cut down the tree where the nest was built.
 The local authorities and individuals who find the endangered animals bring them there to be healed and taken care of.

-After the show, you can walk around and see the beautiful creatures in their own cage, spacious though, where they can still fly, well a little.
+After the show, you can walk around and see the beautiful creatures in their own cage, spacious though, where they can still fly, well, a little.

 I am in love with owls and they have so many spices I have taken thousands of pictures.